emilyvanakker/Advice_Generator_App_Challenge/README.md

 Users should be able to:

-- Click on the dice button to generated a new peice of advice to display
+- Click on the dice button to generate a new peice of advice

 ## My process